 4. Are you willing to be creative in order to make money?

 So to answer the million-dollar question, “how do you guys make money on the road and afford to live this lifestyle,” the answer is. . .
-A WHOLE BUNCH OF CRAP.
+A WHOLE BUNCH OF STUFF

 Also, you are reading this on our blog, right?
 Well we put this here to provide useful and entertaining content for others.
 We also hope to grow our following so we can continue to create content for our readers and, in the long-term, make money!

 I also have a part-time online job as a writing lab essay reviewer for an online tutoring website.
-I can accept as many papers as I like/can and can review them anywhere, as long as I have internet.
+I can accept as many papers as I like/have enough time to complete and can review them anywhere, as long as I have internet.

 5. Are you an impulse shopper?